Disputes and problems

-You don’t have to use the service but if you do, both you and the landlord have to agree to it.
+You do not have to use the service but if you do, both you and the landlord have to agree to it.
 You’ll both be asked to provide evidence, and the decision made about your deposit will be final.

-You can ‘raise a dispute’ to get your deposit back if you can’t contact your landlord and your deposit is held by one of the approved TDP schemes:
+You can ‘raise a dispute’ to get your deposit back if you cannot contact your landlord and your deposit is held by one of the approved TDP schemes:

 Contact MyDeposits if your deposit was held by Capita.